Home Electrification and Appliance Rebates Program

 How do I find area median income for my area?

-You can look up your area median income using HUD's Income Limits Documentation System.
+You can determine your area median income by accessing the HUD documentation website: HUD's Income Limits Documentation System.
 Select your town in the box on the right, then select ‘view county calculations.’
 Review the columns to find the column representing the number of persons in your family (who live in the same home).
-80% of AMI for your household will be the bottom row.
+80% of AMI for your household will be shown on the bottom row.

 Where can I see USDOE’s latest Home Electrification and Appliance Rebates Program updates?